TinyCircuits/TinyCircuits-TinyHTML-Library/README.md

 * ```bool IsDirty()```
-    - Returns true if any value in the library has changed, including value displays
+    - Returns true if any value in the library has changed, including value displays (following calls will return false until a value in the library changes)

 * ```float GetJoystickX(int _ID)```